worldline/angular-security-training/docs/common-threats/jwt/jwt-overview.md

 **JOSE Header:** Indicates to the receiver which type of signature algorithm to use for payload validation.

 **JWS Payload:** Can contain any information but note that **the content is not encrypted**.
 So any information that you put in the token is readable by anyone who intercepts it.
+It is possible to use JSON Web Encryption (JWE) to encrypt the content of the payload which is then signed with JWS.
 It also indicates the bearer standard properties for JWT Based Authentication:

 - `iss` means the issuing entity, in this case, our authentication server
 - `iat` is the timestamp of creation of the JWT